Children’s Animal Center Continues To Evolve

 Many people may not be aware that the CAC, and the Overlook area (1789 CR 2009) as a whole, is free to visit and can be accessed without entering the wildlife center.

 “The Children’s Animal Center is at a unique location where we get visitors who take the Gosdin Scenic Drive through the park, as well as people who are only visiting the Overlook area,” she said.
 “I see a lot of grandparents bringing their grandkids by, people coming to have a picnic, people without (an automobile) like motorcycle groups and cyclists, plus school groups that are only visiting the Overlook on a field trip.
 We serve a variety of people, and it’s nice to have access to this area from inside the park, as well as the county road.”

-“We may end up switching to 5 p.m. every day in the summer if we are getting a lot of late arrivals from the park,” Borgstrom said.
-“I like to remind people they can use the county road to visit us before or after they go through the park – not just at the midpoint – if that helps with their planning for the day.”
+“I like to remind people they can use the county road to visit us before or after they go through the park – not just at the midpoint – if that helps with their planning for the day,” Borgstrom said.

 Sometimes, guests will refer to the CAC as a petting zoo, but Borgstrom is hopeful that label will fade away.

 “Traditionally, a lot of people have seen the Children’s Animal Center as a petting zoo,” she said.
 “But, considering the animals in our collection nowadays, the only animals visitors can pet are the free-roaming goats.
 They do provide an opportunity for an up-close interaction for people who may not be around animals often, but overall, it’s a misconception to consider this a petting zoo.
 I see it as a nature center and learning experience with a lot of animals to see and interact with, which hopefully puts us more in line with Fossil Rim as a whole.